Wondering how your crypto gift will be taxed?

 What taxes do I need to pay when I receive a crypto gift?Â

 Receiving a cryptocurrency gift is not considered a taxable event.
-You will not be required to recognize your new tokens as income.Â
+Gift recipients are not required to recognize your newly-received cryptocurrency as income.Â

 What taxes do I need to pay when I sell my crypto gift?Â

-On the other hand, selling the tokens that you received as a gift is considered a taxable event.
-You will be required to incur capital gains or capital losses depending on how the price of your tokens has changed compared to the token’s cost basis.
+If you’ve received a crypto gift, you’ll pay taxes when you sell or otherwise dispose of your cryptocurrency.
+You may be required to incur capital gains or capital losses depending on how the price of your crypto has changed compared to the original cost basis.

 Typically, taxpayers calculate capital gains/capital losses using the formula below.